A Century and a Half of Tradition watchmaker in the service of the Navy.

 Development of a watch for the French demining service and creation of the ScubaMaster 300, worthy heir to the spirotechnique

 Auricoste is a company that has never ceased to put its watchmaking expertise at the service of the French naval aviation industry.
-His expertise will be recognized worldwide by obtaining the gold medal at the Universal Exhibition in Paris in 1900.
+Our expertise will be recognized worldwide by obtaining the gold medal at the Universal Exhibition in Paris in 1900.

 At the dawn of the 21st century, the aircraft carrier Charles-de-Gaulle is adorned by the Maison Auricoste with the large clock on its flight deck.
 For 150 years now, the French Armed Forces have continued to place their trust in Auricoste and know that they can count on the reliability of the company, which has become a legend.